josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍯_Finding_HoneyBot/README.md

 ---

+## 🛑 Hard Boundaries

+This project will not:
+- speculate about secret agendas
+- allege intelligence operations
+- infer criminal conduct
+- engage in tabloid framing
+- identify or expose survivors
+- pursue dark-web activity
+- attempt to “solve” Epstein’s crimes

+Those actions actively undermine accountability and safeguarding.

+---

-## 🧯 Why “HoneyBot”?
+## 🍯 Why “Finding HoneyBot”?

-“HoneyBot” refers to **systems that attract interaction without explicit disclosure**, creating:
+“HoneyBot” describes systems that:
+- attract interaction
+- extract data
-- asymmetrical knowledge
+- normalise surveillance
-- unbalanced consent
+- blur consent
-- latent risk
+- hide dual-use risk behind novelty or prestige

-This project examines whether:
+**Finding HoneyBot** asks whether:
 - institutional prestige
-- donor money
+- donor access
-- elite access
+- elite convening power

-functioned as **implicit capture mechanisms** that now require remediation.
+functioned as **implicit capture mechanisms** requiring remediation —
+even where no explicit wrongdoing occurred.

 ---

-## 🧩 Outputs & Use
+## 🧩 Outputs & Intended Use

-Outputs are intended for:
+Outputs are designed for:
 - institutional audit teams
+- compliance officers
 - regulators
-- unions
+- unions and staff bodies
-- compliance officers
-- journalists working at governance level
+- governance-focused journalists
-- affected institutions seeking to self-correct
+- institutions seeking to self-correct

 They are **not** intended for:
-- social media amplification
+- social-media amplification
-- public naming campaigns
+- naming campaigns
-- harassment or pressure tactics
+- harassment
+- speculation-driven exposure

 ---

-## 🧭 Ethical Position
+## 🧠 Ethical Position

 > *Safeguarding and consent do not begin at conviction.
 They begin at credible, documented risk.*